-notes this issue will be considered through the SCER AEMC PoC review proposed rule change request regarding amendments to the NER for consumer (and their service providers) access to energy and metering (consumption) data83 and the proposed SCER consideration of the NECF to establish a framework governing non-retailers and regulated network services who provide energy services to residential and small business consumers.84.
+In response to Bid Energy's suggestion that the scope of the rule change should be extended to include consumer third party service providers, the Commission notes that this matter is subject to the broader energy market reform proposal.
+The Commission also notes this issue will be considered in the upcoming rule change request regarding amendments to the NER for consumer (and their service providers) access to energy and metering (consumption) data and the proposed SCER consideration of a framework governing non-retailers and regulated network services who provide energy services to residential and small business consumers.